hyperledger-archives/indy-sdk/doc/design/wallet/wallet-design.md

 The idea is the following:

-* libindy will use specific prefix for all internal record tags like "~lbindyTag"
+* libindy will use specific prefix for all internal record tags like "~libindyTag"
 * For all user interfaces it will be impossible to modify tags with this prefix
 * If user passes tag with this prefix to any function that modifies tags libindy will return validation error
 * Note that it will be possible for user application to read libindy defined tags and use these tags for searching